Gymnotus

 Gymnotus is a genus of Neotropical freshwater fish in the family Gymnotidae found widely in South America, Central America and southern Mexico (36th parallel south to 18th parallel north).
 The greatest species richness is found in the Amazon basin.
 They are sometimes referred to by the English name banded knifefish, although this typically is reserved for the most widespread species, G. carapo.
 Overall Gymnotus is the most widespread genus in the order Gymnotiformes.
+They are the only members of the subfamily Gymnotinae.

 Although not commonly eaten by humans, some members of this genus are used locally as fishing bait, and occasionally kept in aquariums.

 Habitat

-Gymnotus occur in virtually any freshwater habitat in their range, even those with little oxygen (survives by breathing air directly from the water surface), areas affected by pollution, and for a period on land if their aquatic habitat dries out.
+Gymnotus occur in most freshwater habitats within their geographic range, with the exception of large and deep river channels, and can tolerate little oxygen (survives by breathing air directly from the water surface) and areas affected by pollution,.
+One species, G. curupira can survive in moist leaf litter if their aquatic habitat dries out.
 Large species tend to live near floating vegetation along the edges of large rivers or floodplains, while smaller tend to live among leaf-litter or near banks of small streams.
 The genus includes both widespread and common species that occur in many different habitat types, and more restricted and rare species that occur in fewer habitats.
 There are species that remain in the same habitat throughout their lives, while others breed in specific habitats and spend the rest of their time elsewhere.
 At least as many as five species of Gymnotus may occur together in the same region and habitat.